 Here's a look at the pious custom of red eggs in the Orthodox Church for you and your families to enjoy.
 Where did the tradition come from anyway?
 It seems there are a few possible answers to this question...of which I prefer to believe in the miracle that God worked through His handmaiden, Mary Magdalene (whom by the way is often wrongly attributed as the prostitute who anointed Jesus' feet and wiped them with her hair - See Orthodox Wiki for a well cited clarification).

 Other symbolism, not as dogma, but as tradition includes:

 *The egg as the new life in Christ through His resurrection

-*Red for the color of our Lord's blood but also for His divinity
+*Red for the color of our Lord's blood shed on the cross but also for His divinity

 *The outer shell to be cracked as the doors of Hades are shattered open